Skip to contents

 colour

-Colour or name of variable to which to map to colour
+Name of variable to map to group, unquoted

 alpha.line